descope/descope-java/README.md

 AuthenticationInfo res = jwtService.signUp("Dummy", mgmtSignUpUser);
 ```

-Generate a JWT for a user, simulating a signup or in request.
+Generate a JWT for a user, simulates a signup or in request.

 ```java
 JwtService jwtService = descopeClient.getManagementServices().getJwtService();